-Increased participation in and satisfaction with leisure activities, especially those performed with a social group, are positively associated with increased material and emotional well-being among adolescents ( $\beta$ = .21, p < .01; Staempfli, 2007), adults ( $\beta$ = .29, p < .001; Pressman et al., 2009), and older adults (Koopman-Boyden & Reid, 2009; Kuo, Chew, & Hooi, 2007).
+Increased participation in and satisfaction with leisure activities, especially those performed with a social group, are positively associated with increased material and emotional well-being among adolescents (β = .21, p < .01; Staempfli, 2007), adults (β = .29, p < .001; Pressman et al., 2009), and older adults (Koopman-Boyden & Reid, 2009; Kuo, Chew, & Hooi, 2007).
 Further, in a meta-analysis involving 37 effect sizes and more than 11,000 study participants, the relationship between leisure engagement and subjective well-being was mediated by an individuals' satisfaction with their leisure activities (Kuykendall, Tay, & Ng, 2015).
 Among adults diagnosed with schizophrenia or other psychotic disorders, leisure activity significantly moderates the relationship between negative symptomatology and well-being (t = 2.45, p = 0.015; Mausbach, Cardenas, Goldman, & Patterson, 2007).
 Research on interventions designed to enhance leisure experiences similarly find that positive social engagement in leisure activities improves well-being.
 The frequency and diversity in positive social engagement activities like leisure, is more strongly associated with well-being than the amount of time spent engaged in activities (Kuykendall et al., 2015).
 Although there has been substantially less research in this area for incarcerated individuals, Positive Social Engagement has been connected to well-being among individuals involved in the criminal justice system.
-For example, Cooper and Berwick (2001) note that interpersonal relationships and social activities (e.g., having friends prior to incarcerated boys and men serving life sentences in Ireland.
+For example, Cooper and Berwick (2001) note that interpersonal relationships and social activities (e.g., having friends prior to incarceration and playing a sport on a community team) increased self-reported well-being for incarcerated boys and men serving life sentences in Ireland.